oracle/terraform-provider-oci/website/docs/r/email_sender.html.markdown

 The following arguments are supported:

 * `compartment_id` - (Required) The OCID of the compartment that contains the sender.
+* `defined_tags` - (Optional) (Updatable) Defined tags for this resource.
+Each key is predefined and scoped to a namespace.
+For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
+Example: `{"Operations.CostCenter": "42"}`
 * `email_address` - (Required) The email address of the sender.
+* `freeform_tags` - (Optional) (Updatable) Free-form tags for this resource.
+Each tag is a simple key-value pair with no predefined name, type, or namespace.
+For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
+Example: `{"Department": "Finance"}`

 ** IMPORTANT **